-- The Council's planned Community Choices participatory budgeting events, where local communities have the chance to vote on schemes/groups/projects in their local area, have not been progressed due to the impact of the pandemic.
-These events are now planned to take place in 2022/23 with the first events scheduled in June 2022 - The data programme is making good progress with the Information Asset Register (IAR) application built and deployed, a new cross departmental group is being established to review, prioritise and update data held locally by departments. - Due to other commitments and priorities the Risk Management Strategy has not been reviewed.
-This action will be carried over to 2022/23 to ensure that the Strategy continues to meet the needs of the Council. - Marketing campaign to raise awareness about the new complaints handling procedure and processes with briefings for Elected Members and managers and a comprehensive training programme for staff was rolled out. - The new paper-based Equality & Fairness Impact Assessment process has been implemented. - The annual review of the Council's Workforce Plan was completed - Development of the Climate Change Strategy and Action Plan.
+- The Council's planned Community Choices participatory budgeting events, where local communities have the chance to vote on schemes/groups/projects in their local area, were not progressed during the year due to the impact of the pandemic but took place in May and June 2022. - The data programme is making good progress with the Information Asset Register (IAR) application built and deployed, a new cross departmental group is being established to review, prioritise and update data held locally by departments. - Due to other commitments and priorities the Risk Management Strategy has not been reviewed.
+This action will be carried over to 2022/23 to ensure that the Strategy continues to meet the needs of the Council. - Marketing campaign to raise awareness about the new complaints handling procedure and processes with briefings for Elected Members and managers and a comprehensive training programme for staff was rolled out. - The new paper-based Equality & Fairness Impact Assessment process has been implemented. - The annual review of the Council's Workforce Plan was completed.
+Development of the Climate Change Strategy and Action Plan.
 The Council's Climate Change Strategy and Action Plan (to be known as Get to Zero Action Plan) is still in development.
 Over summer 2022, the required Strategic Environmental Assessment will be carried out.
 This will go to public consultation during the autumn of 2022.
-It is anticipated that the final document will be published by the end of the year. - The Council voted to declare a Climate Emergency in October 2021.
-A required outcome is that the council establish a Climate Community Partnership as a forum for engaging local communities and businesses on climate change plans and action.
-Foundational preparations have been made for this, and the partnership will be launched shortly after the local elections in May 2022.
+It is anticipated that the final document will be published by the end of the year.